sure-trust/G15-VLSI_Frontend/Course Report/venkat vatturi.md

 # Course Report

-## Name: [VATTURI DAYANANDA SATYA VENKAT]
+## Name: VATTURI DAYANANDA SATYA VENKAT

-## Qualifications: [PERSUING 4TH YEAR  B.TECH]
+## Qualifications: PERSUING 4TH YEAR  B.TECH

-Welcome to the course report for the [VLSI_FRONTEND]!
+Welcome to the course report for the VLSI_FRONTEND!
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project